-Abby Burk brings a lifetime love of rivers, particularly of the Colorado River and its tributaries.
-As the western rivers regional program manager for Audubon Rockies, Abby promotes cultural change in water use and river conservation through interacting with government representatives, state and federal agencies, conservation organizations, businesses, and by recruiting and training community leaders.
-She has deep ecological management experience and is committed to advancing riparian habitat and stream resiliency through advocacy and action.
+Abby Burk brings a lifetime of love for rivers, particularly the Colorado River and its tributaries.
+She promotes cultural change in water stewardship, river conservation, and policy through meaningful exchanges with local, state and federal officials, conservation organizations, and on-the-ground projects.
+She is committed to advancing riparian habitat and stream resiliency through advocacy and action.
 She is passionate about (re)connecting people to their rivers.
-Abby most recently taught college courses in biology and environmental science and previous to that was an environmental consultant for eight years.
-She is an awarded educator and environmental steward.
-Abby holds a B.S. in biology and an interdisciplinary masters of education, with ecology and hydrology concentrations.
+Abby is an expert in ecological management and is an award-winning educator and river corridor diplomat, and holds a B.S. in biology and an interdisciplinary master’s degree, with ecology and hydrology concentrations.
 As an avid whitewater kayaker Abby enjoys time on western rivers as often as possible.